FEASTorg/BREADS/README.md

 ### Ideas

-To see the current wish list for the BREAD family see the [bread ideas](docs/dev_docs/future_slice_ideas.md) doc.
+To see the current wish list for the BREADS family see the [bread ideas](docs/dev_docs/future_slice_ideas.md) doc.

 ## License

 All firmware and software in this repository are licensed under the GNU General Public License v3.0 (GPLv3), and all hardware is licensed under the CERN Open Hardware Licence Version 2 – Strongly Reciprocal (CERN OHL-S v2).
-These licenses apply specifically to all original designs, technologies, and artwork developed for the BREAD project.
+These licenses apply specifically to all original designs, technologies, and artwork developed for the BREADS project.

 See the relevant [license](./LICENSE) file for full terms, including usage, modification, and redistribution.